Enhancing Global Health Security in Uzbekistan

 img_6

-IGH is currently assisting the government of Uzbekistan in developing an Emergency Operations Center (EOC), located inside the Services for Sanitary and Epidemiological Well-being (SSEW) in Tashkent.
-The EOC will improve public health emergency and surveillance systems to improve the country’s capacity to prevent, detect, and respond to natural occurring outbreaks, intentional or accidental releases, and biological threats of international concern.
+IGH was assisting the government of Uzbekistan in developing the country’s first Emergency Operations Center (EOC), located inside the Services for Sanitary and Epidemiological Well-being (SSEW) in Tashkent.
+The EOC was designed to improve public health emergency and surveillance systems, enhancing the country’s capacity to prevent, detect, and respond to natural occurring outbreaks, intentional or accidental releases, and biological threats of international concern.

 Previously, Uzbekistan did not have a center for public health officials to tackle public health emergencies for intra-country and regional events.
-IGH has trained EOC staff who will coordinate activities from the national level and work within regions to build capacity for local level responses.
+IGH has trained the EOC staff to better coordinate activities from the national level and support local level responses.

-The long term impact in Uzbekistan will be the development of the capacity to become a hub for the Central Asian region to collaborate with neighboring countries in cross-exchange of strategy through electronic surveillance databases, provide mechanisms for international peer-to-peer mentorship, and create rosters of available international response teams to deploy between countries during outbreaks to provide expertise and support.
+The long-term impact in Uzbekistan continues to surround the development of workforce capacity, which supports the country to become an emergency response hub for the Central Asian region.
+IGH developed the EOC to strengthen collaboration efforts with neighboring countries through electronic surveillance databases, providing mechanisms for international peer-to-peer mentorship, and creating rosters of available international response teams to deploy between countries during outbreaks.

 Bitmap-6